-In accordance with the provisions of the Consolidated Finance Law and relative implementing regulations issued by CONSOB, with regard to individual Shareholders' Meetings, Poste Italiane's bylaws empower the Board of Directors to envisage the possibility of participating electronically, having specified the procedures concerned in the meeting notice.
+In accordance with the provisions of the Consolidated Law on Finance and relative implementing regulations issued by CONSOB, with regard to individual Shareholders' Meetings, Poste Italiane's Articles of Association empower the Board of Directors to envisage the possibility of participating electronically, having specified the procedures concerned in the meeting notice.

-In addition to the law and the bylaws, Shareholders' Meetings are regulated by special rules approved by the Shareholders' Meeting held in ordinary session on July 31, 2015, which reflect the most advanced models established by a number of industry associations (such as Assonime and ABI) for listed companies.
+In addition to the law and the Articles of Association, Shareholders' Meetings are regulated by special rules approved by the Shareholders' Meeting held in ordinary session on 31 July 2015, which reflect the most advanced models established by a number of industry associations (such as Assonime and ABI) for listed companies.